Medical Billing and Coding Certificate

 Warren J. Goodman, DPM

 Learn the universal medical coding system to select the correct procedural code(s) for bill submission to maximize reimbursement.
-Required Manual: CPT Manual 2018 AMA, available at the QCC Bookstore.
+Required Manuals: CPT Manual 2018 AMA and The Complete Diagnosis Coding Solution, 3rd Edition, available at the QCC Bookstore.

 MBX-103 8 sessions (24 hours) / $345